gurpahul/Introduction-to-React/Assignment1.md

 - When users add items to the cart, the cart should display the amount of items in the cart.

-- Only the cart and the *TOTAL* amount of items in it should be displayed on the main page.
+- On your main page, you should have a list of available items that you can add to your cart, AND you should also have a small, clickable cart icon(image, link, anything) that the *TOTAL* amount of items in your shopping cart, beside it.

 - Your cart should be clickable.
 On clicking the cart, it will drive users to `/cart` page that will display all info and items related to your cart.
 You should use React Router to accomplish this.